akvo/akvo-flow-docs/docs/dashboard/3-devices.rst

 Manual survey transfer
 ----------------------

-Manual Survey Transfer (formerly known as bootstrap) allows you to generate a file of a FLOW survey you've already published that you can email to yourself or your colleagues to install on devices manually, in situations with low or no connectvity to a wireless or mobile network.
+Manual Survey Transfer (formerly known as bootstrap) allows you to generate a file of a FLOW survey you've already published that you can email to yourself or your colleagues to install on devices manually, in situations with low or no connectivity to a wireless or mobile network.

 **To create a survey file:**